pegaltier/awesome-utils-dev/utils-all/utils-trade-strat.md

 ## TODO: NOTES: ADX
 - continue work on ADX: add input for momentumTrigger to allow keep position open if adx above this level, probably momentum is strong so it should not exit + add input for emaExit + add input for isRisingAdx
+- add option to use different MA twpe: exponential; ALM;...
+- new strat derivée 3XUP

+- MR with BB or lorentzian or RSI

+- use the binary count of consecutive bars up or down with tanh function (Hyperbolic tangent): https://ch.mathworks.com/help/matlab/ref/tanh.html